MTB BANK: Deposit and Credit Ratings

 According to the independent rating agency Credit Rating, MTB BANK PJSC has maintained a deposit rating of 5 since 2009.
 Credit Rating most recently assigned a credit rating to MTB Bank in June 2020, when it received a rating of uaAA.

-Sponsorship and philanthropy
+Corporate social responsibility

 MTB BANK PJSC has been the premium partner of the International [Music Festival] Odesa Classics and the sponsor of the annual art festival Velvet Season at the Odesa Opera and Ballet Theatre for many years.

 MTB BANK PJSC also sponsors the annual Black Sea Ports Cup and Black Sea Cup [regatta |regattas], professional international tennis tournaments under the auspices of the [ITF].

 It provides financial support to the Monsters Corporation [charity organization] and participates in fighting COVID-19 projects.

 Awards and honors

 2009 – Bank with a high level of business openness and transparency (First National Competition Bank of the Year 2009 according to the magazine [Banker]).

 2011 – European Quality Award of the International Socratic Committee of the European Business Assembly (Oxford, UK).

 2016 – Bank – a reliable partner in the world of business VIII All-Ukrainian competition BANK OF THE YEAR – 2016.